natoriamilligan/aws-multi-tier-terraform/README.md

 Other requirements:
 - An AWS account with a user with appropriate access and both an access key and secret access key
 - A custom domain (Must be able to create an S3 bucket using the domain.
 Note that S3 bucket names are globally unique.)
+- Source code for a multi tier app with PostgreSQL as the database

 ### ⚙️ Setup / Installation
 1. Clone the repo